 Tchg Diverse Middle Grade Stu Examines the curriculum and philosophy of teaching students in the middle grades.
 Students will focus on a number of related topics including teaching a diverse middle school student population, including all students in instruction, using technology for teaching middle school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in adolescent development, and special education in middle school settings.
 Coursework is integrated with a middle grade field experience.
 Course Information: 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CI 401 and concurrent enrollment in CI 473 and EPSY 430.

-Literacy in Content Areas Provides secondary and K-12 level education majors with principles and practices of effective language and literacy instruction in their content areas, consistent with the Core Language Arts and Content Standards of the Illinois State Board of Education.
-Course Information: 1 undergraduate hour.
-1 graduate hour.
+Literacy in Content Areas Provides secondary and K-12 level education majors with principles and practices of effective language and literacy instruction in their content areas, consistent with the Illinois Professional Teaching Standards for educator preparation of the Illinois State Board of Education.
+Course Information: 2 or 3 undergraduate hours.
+2 or 3 graduate hours.
+Students in music and kinesiology education take for 2 credit hours; students in agriculture, art, mathematics, science, social studies, and English education take for 3 credit hours.
 Prerequisite: Admission to a teacher education program.

 Social Learning and Multimedia Learning in multimodal environments from a social and cultural perspective.
 Topics include the formation and expression of individual and group identity across multiple contexts, including social networking, online gaming, reality television programs, streamed video, and in online courses.
 Assignments include both analytic and project-based tasks, with an emphasis on implications for formal learning environments.
 Course Information: 3 undergraduate hours.
 4 graduate hours.